emdupre/nha-ml-nimg/_sources/03-cross-validation.md

 In this notation, we can then consider $y$ as a function of X and Z:

 $$
-  y = f(XZ) + \epsilon
+  y = Xw + Zu + \epsilon
 $$

-If we assume strictly linear associations, we can re-write this function as a linear combination:
+where $\epsilon$ is observation noise, and we have assumed a strictly linear relationship between the variables.

+In such model, $\epsilon$ may be independent and identically distributed (i.i.d.) even though the relationship between $y$ and $X$ is not i.i.d; for example, if it changes with age group membership.

+The machine learning problem is to estimate a function $\hat{f}_{\{ train \}}$ that predicts best $y$ from $X$.
+In other words, we want to minimize an error $\mathcal{E}(y,\hat{f}(X))$⁠.

+The challenge is that we are interested in the error on new, unknown, data.
+Thus, we would like to know the expectaction of the error for $(y, X)$ drawn from their unknown distribution:

 $$
-  y = Xw + Zu + \epsilon
+  \mathbb{E}_{(y,X)} [\mathcal{E}(y,\hat{f}(X))].
 $$

-where $\epsilon$ is observation noise.

-In such model, $\epsilon$ may be i.i.d. even though the relationship between $y$ and $X$ is not i.i.d; for example, if it changes from subject to subject.

-The machine learning problem is to estimate from train data {train} = (ytrainXtrain) a function $f̂{train}$ that predicts best $y$ from $X$.
-In other words, we want to minimize an error (y,f̂ (X))⁠.
-The purpose of cross-validation is to estimate this error.

-The challenge is that we are interested in the error on new, unknown, data, i.e. the expectancy of the error for $(y, X)$ drawn from their unknown distribution: 𝔼(y,X)[(y,f̂ (X))].
+From this we note two important points.
-This is why evaluation procedures must test predictions of the model on left-out data that should be independent from the data used to train the model.
+  1. Evaluation procedures _must_ test predictions of the model on held-out data, independent from the data used to train the model.
+  2. Cross-validation procedures that vary the train set by repeating the train-test split many times also allow use to ask a related question: given future data to train a machine learning method on a clinical problem, what is the error that I can expect on new data?

+## Forms of cross-validation

+Given the importance of cross-validation, many different schemes exist.
+The [scikit-learn documentation has a section](https://scikit-learn.org/stable/modules/cross_validation.html) just on this topic, which is worth reviewing in full.
+Here, we briefly highlight several of the schemes in use in neuroimaging.

 ```{figure} ../images/varoquaux-2016-fig6.png
 ---